oneal2000/Retrievable_Gradient/README.md

 This repository provides a step-by-step guide to evaluating **Retrievable Gradient** on various QA datasets.
 Follow these steps to reproduce our results:

-- **Store the Domain Corpus**: Select the appropriate storage granularity based on cost and efficiency.
+- **[Store the Domain Corpus](#Access Domain Corpus)**: Select the appropriate storage granularity based on cost and efficiency.
-- **Run the Data Augmentation Module**: Use data augmentation to improve training effect and generate labels to reduce the retrieval noise.
+- **Run the Data Augmentation Module(#Self-Augmentation)**: Use data augmentation to improve training effect and generate labels to reduce the retrieval noise.
-- **Generate Retrievable Gradient**: Train and store the gradients of different documents.
+- **Generate Retrievable Gradient(#Gradient Generating)**: Train and store the gradients of different documents.
-- **Inference**: Retreive the gradient of relevant documents, apply them to the LLM, and use the updated LLM for inference.
+- **Inference(#Inference)**: Retreive the gradient of relevant documents, apply them to the LLM, and use the updated LLM for inference.

 ### Install Environment